 5. Walleyes continue to make their way east during the summer, and by August and into September, the fishing focus moves to deep humps and points along the southern shoreline.
 “Now they’re back in alewife country, and you’re looking for baitfish and walleyes near baitfish,” the angler explains.
-“They could be in open water, or related to deep structure or deep submerged timber.
+“They could be in open water or related to the deep structure or deeply submerged timber.

 The warm months are also prime time for hybrid striped bass.
-“Though they’re not overabundant, the quality is good, with lots of fish weighing in the teens.” says Richardson.
-Nighttime fishing is popular as hybrids tend to move shallow where they can coral baitfish.
-Try casting the back end of Martin Bay with a 4-inch Impulse® Smelt Minnow on a leadhead.
+“Though they’re not overabundant, the quality is good, with lots of fish weighing in the teens,” says Richardson.
+Nighttime fishing is popular as hybrids tend to move shallow where they can corral baitfish.
+Try casting the back end of Martin Bay with a 4-inch Impulse® Smelt Minnow on a lead head.

 Size: 37,700 acres

 Species Present: Walleyes, Hybrid Striped Bass, White Bass, Smallmouth Bass, Yellow Perch, Channel Catfish, Northern Pike, Bullheads, Alewives, Gizzard Shad